 However, there are many additional, long-term benefits organizations can realize by implementing SSO solutions that are frequently overlooked during initial discussions.
 For example, with properly configured self-service tools, companies can significantly reduce their IT costs by reducing the number of password-related help desk tickets and calls.
 In addition, SSO can eliminate the possibility of accounts that remain active when employees change roles or leave the company.
 The right SSO solutions can even extend security capabilities beyond passwords to include multi-factor authentication (MFA) and passwordless authentication methods.

-Join us for a live webinar, “The Extended Benefits of Single Sign-On Solutions,” on Thursday, November 12, 2020 at 10:00 am EST to explore the benefits of modern SSO and key considerations to help you to select the best solution for your organization.
+Join our on-demand webinar, “The Extended Benefits of Single Sign-On Solutions,” to explore the benefits of modern SSO and key considerations to help you to select the best solution for your organization.